databio/pararead/README.md

 # Pararead: parallel processing of sequencing reads

 Pararead is a python package that simplifies parallel processing of DNA sequencing reads (BAM or SAM files), by parallelizing across chromosomes.
-Pararead is build for developers of python scripts that process data read-by-read.
+Pararead is built for developers of python scripts that process data read-by-read.
 It enables you to quickly and easily parallelize your script.

 ## Install